GeoModelLab/seaman/README.md

 ## Features
 - 🌍 **Global Scope**: Retrieve and visualize climate data for any location worldwide.
-- 🌡️ **Temperature Trends**: Represented by waves’ color, movement, and sound.
+- 🌊 **Temperature Trends**: Represented by waves’ color, movement, thickness and sound.
 - 🌕 **Precipitation Patterns**: Depicted through the moon's size and position.
 - ⭐ **Aridity Indicators**: Conveyed by a constellation of stars.
 - 🎧 **Interactive Soundscape**: Dynamic, evolving auditory elements tied to climate anomalies.